Magna Carta Law Firm > FAQ Section > Deportation

 • The foreigner is deemed a threat to national security.

-• The foreigner has insufficient documentation or authorization for traveling to Thailand.
+• The foreigner lacks sufficient documentation or authorization to remain in Thailand.

 Who shall bear the deportation expenses?

-The owner or person in charge of the conveyance, which brought the foreigner into the Kingdom, shall bear the deportation expenses.
-If there appears to be no owner or person in charge of the conveyance, the foreigner committing the act will have to pay the expense of deportation.
+The owner or person in charge of the conveyance that brought the foreigner into Thailand may be required to bear the expenses.
+If such a person cannot be identified, the foreigner may be responsible for the cost of deportation.

 What happens when I am caught with an overstayed visa?

-Overstaying is the act of staying in Thailand beyond the given period of permission to stay on your visa.
-It is your sole responsibility to leave Thailand or extend your visa.
+Overstaying occurs when a foreigner remains in Thailand beyond the permitted period of stay.
+It is the foreigner’s responsibility to leave Thailand or extend the visa before it expires.

-How long shall I be banned from re-entering Thailand in case of overstaying?
+How long will I be banned from re-entering Thailand in case of overstaying?

 Deportation Warning of Overstay